samerlahoud/tutorial-lpwan-iot/5GWF-19/general-framework.md

 | Latency                               | 10 s for a 20 byte application packet\footnote{In uplink at 164 dB maximum coupling loss and starting from the device being in the most battery efficient state}                         |

 ### The Cellular Internet of Things
-- New requirements for machine connectivity have led to the development and standardization of three 3GPP Cellular IoT (CIoT) technologies:
+- mMTC requirements have led to the development and standardization of three 3GPP Cellular IoT (CIoT) technologies:
     - *Extended Coverage GSM for the Internet of Things (EC-GSM-IoT)*
     - *LTE for Machine-Type Communications (LTE-M)*
     - *Narrowband Internet of Things (NB-IoT)*